mui/material-ui/docs/src/pages/components/tooltips/tooltips.md

 {{"demo": "pages/components/tooltips/FollowCursorTooltips.js"}}

+## Image tooltips

+You can also include images within tooltips in cases where you wish to show an enlarged version.

+{{"demo": "pages/components/tooltips/ImageTooltips.js"}}

 ## Virtual element

 In the event you need to implement a custom placement, you can use the `anchorEl` prop: